willrabbermann/utilities/gentoo-utils/7zSubComp/README.md

 ```7z a -t7z -m0=lzma -mx=9 -mfb=64 -md=32m -ms=on```

 7zSubComp can perform compression, extraction, viewing the directory structure, accurate size information, accurate size differential after operations, and removal of subdirectories under a master directory.
 At the current time it dumps everything into subdirectories without full paths.
-Good for large single file directories but it wont extract nested directory structure.
+Good for large single file directories but it wont extract nested directory structures.

 ```7zSubComp [ -c [-x -e] -r -v ] [ -y ] [directory A]